-In this article, we wanted to take a moment and try and answer some of the most common questions we get from folks applying for life insurance after being diagnosed with a Coarctation of the Aorta or Aortic Narrowing.
+In this article, we wanted to take a moment to answer some of the most common questions we get from folks applying for life insurance after being diagnosed with a Coarctation of the Aorta or Aortic Narrowing.

 Questions that will be directly answered will include: